blockdeep/libro/src/critical/Lack_of_Economic_Incentives_for_Task_Verification.md

-# Implement Economic Incentives for Task Verification
+# Lack of Economic Incentives for Task Verification

 **Severity**: Critical